ethyca/fides/docs/fidesops/docs/guides/onetrust.md

 ### Fidesops

 OneTrust request intake is configured as part of the `StorageConfig` in the storage module.
-To configure Fidesops to connect to OneTrust:
+To configure fidesops to connect to OneTrust:

 1. Add Destination: Add a `StorageConfig` that includes a `onetrust` destination type.
 2. Authenticate: Use appropriate credentials to authenticate with OneTrust.
 3. Determine polling interval: Decide what day of the week and hour of the day you wish to retrieve requests from OneTrust.

-Read more about how to do this [here](./storage.md)
+More information on storage destinations can be found [here](./storage.md).

 ### OneTrust

-When the Fidesops scheduled task runs, it looks for subtasks with an exact string name of "fides task".
+When the fidesops scheduled task runs, it looks for subtasks with an exact string name of "fides task".
 So, you'll need to be sure tasks you wish to pass through the Fides ecosystem are correctly labeled in the OneTrust interface.

 ## Testing